Travel

 Lodging - We decided to stay at the newly built Six Senses La Sagesse.
 The resort is a beautiful resort which opened April 2024.

 Resort Highlights - This is a resort that focuses on wellness.
 It is smaller in size to some other resorts with 56 pool suites and 15 villas.
 All suites and villas have some sort of water view (lagoon, bay, ocean).
 All suites and villas have a separate shower and tub.
 Golf cart transportation is provided for movement throughout the resort.
 Rooms contain mini bars that are fully stocked with local beverages (with no artificial ingredients) and homemade snacks.
 The are several dining choices.
 You can choose from Farm-to Table all day dining, seafood restaurant, pool bar and grill and in room dining.
-Sustainability is a key concept throughout the resort with very lottle use of plastics or materials that caannot be recycled.
-There are lots of activities (for both Adults and kids).
+Sustainability is a key concept throughout the resort with very lIttle use of plastics or materials that cannot be recycled.
+There are lots of activities (for both adults and kids).
 Two pools, aside from the private pools each suite and/or villa has.
 There is also a multi-villa spa where guests can book amazing treatments.
 Cultural experiences (offsite and onsite) can be arranged by staff at the resort upon request.
-There are a number of kids areas and programs to keep ht eyoung people active.
+There are a number of kids areas and programs to keep the younger people active.
 The resort offers a variety of transportation options to and from the airport.
 I often book my own transportation through connections I’ve made over the years.
 In this case I would recommend guests book theor transportation directly through the resort.

 Final Thoughts - I’ve traveled many places in the Caribbean, but this was the most amazing country I have visted thus far.
 Grenada truly is one-of-a-kind and I’d recommend that travelers put this destination on their list of places to visit.